servinlp/wafs/README.md

 - Navigating with the back button
 - Load the objects properly
 - Using the WebVR API
+- Improve routing (Currently a url like `/:slug/settings` won't work)

 ## Advantages and disadvantages of JavaScript libraries/frameworks